Systems of Polynomials with At Least One Positive Real Zero: Abstract

 \section{Abstract}

-In this paper, we prove several theorems on systems of polynomials with at least one positive real zero, which can be viewed as a partial generalization of Birch's theorem.
-The method is based on the theory of conceive polynomials.
-Moreover, a class of polynomials attaining their global minimums are given, which is useful in polynomial optimization.
+In this paper, we prove several theorems on systems of polynomials with at least one positive real zero based on the theory of conceive polynomials.
+These theorems provide sufficient conditions for systems of multivariate polynomials admitting at least one positive real zero in terms of their Newton polytopes and combinatorial structure.
+Moreover, a class of polynomials attaining their global minimums in the first quadrant are given, which is useful in polynomial optimization.